SWARMHAUL REFERENCE REPUTATION SYSTEM

 + vc_bonus for each VC from

-an issuer in A's DB // +0.02 × weighted_issuer_score
+a trusted issuer // +0.02 × weighted_issuer_score

-B from an actor C
++ referral_bonus from actor C

-where A.db[C].score // +0.01 × A.db[C].score
+where A.db[C].score

-> referral_threshold
+> referral_threshold // +0.01 × A.db[C].score

 capped at 0.6 // first-meeting ceiling